Writing a forgiveness letter that actually heals something

 Don't ask for a response

 This is a legacy letter, not a negotiation.
 You're not writing to get something back.
-You're writing because the truth needs to exist on paper somewhere, and because the person you hurt deserves to hear it in your own words, in your own handwriting, without the pressure of having to respond while you're standing in front of them.
+You're writing because the truth needs to exist on paper somewhere, and because the person you hurt deserves to hear it in your words, without the pressure of having to respond face to face.

 A well-written apology in a legacy letter might sound something like this: